FarronF/limerick-council-meetings/meetings/2019/04/03-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 6th March 2019.md

 On the proposal of Councillor Scanlan, seconded by Councillor Galvin, it was agreed to allocate

-€990 for public lighting at Ardagh.---
+€990 for public lighting at Ardagh.
+---
 4

 On the proposal of Councillor Scanlan, seconded by Councillor Galvin, it was agreed to allocate